oscfcommunity/GCCD2024/Post_Event_Report.md

 - **GitHub Management:** All activities and tasks for organizing #CCDGN24 were managed on GitHub.
 From poster creation to content generation for this report, everything was done using GitHub.
 Check out our closed issues for a behind-the-scenes look!
 ![image](https://github.com/user-attachments/assets/5eb7f037-a7d5-456f-bd75-6de4bb9e416b)
+- The GitHub project for CCDGN24 is now public!
+This means you can clone the repository and use it to organize your own events.
+Check it out and see how we planned everything, from poster creation to content generation for the report.
 - **Professional Involvement:** All our speakers, host, artists/performers, and most volunteers were professionals, ensuring a high-quality experience for all attendees.
 - **Our Host:** Drijesh Patel, our energetic host, is a Program Manager at IBM and brought his unique blend of professionalism and charisma to the event.